 Markus Waibel has been researching robotics and artificial intelligence for more than 10 years.
 He is co-founder of two award-winning robotics podcast series, conducting and publishing more than 250 in-depth interviews with leading roboticists since 2006.
 He is co-founder of the ROBOTS Association and its flagship publication Robohub, an online platform that brings together leading communicators in robotics research, education, start-ups, and business from around the world.
 He is also the founder of Robotics by Invitation, an online panel discussion of 30 high-profile roboticists.

-- Winner 2013 European Podcast Award, Swiss Non Profit (with the ROBOTS Association)
+- Winner 2013 European Podcast Award, Swiss Non Profit Category (with the ROBOTS Association)

 - KPMG Tomorrow's Market Award 2008 (with routeRANK, CHF 50’000)